zum Inhalt

 The International Studio Program is supported by the Thuringian State Chancellery.

-The 88 participants in the program to date have come from Argentina, Australia, Canada, China, Colombia, Croatia, Cuba, Belgium, Egypt, Finland, Germany, Great Britain, Greece, Guatemala, Iran, Iraq, Ireland, Israel, Italy, Japan, Macedonia, Mexico, Nepal, the Netherlands, Norway, Pakistan, Peru, Portugal, Russia, Serbia, Slovenia, Spain, Sweden, Switzerland, Turkey, Uruguay, the USA and Zimbabwe.
+The 91 participants of the program come from Argentina, Egypt, Australia, Canada, Chile, China, Colombia, Croatia, Cuba, Belgium, Finland, Germany, Great Britain, Greece, Guatemala, Iran, Iraq, Ireland, Israel, Italy, Japan, Mexico, Nepal, The Netherlands, North Macedonia, Norway, Pakistan, Peru, Poland, Portugal, Russia, Serbia, Slovenia, Spain, Sweden, Switzerland, Turkey, Uruguay, the United States, and Zimbabwe.

 Contact: